 Discriminant validity testing is carried out to ensure that each concept of each latent variable is different from the other latent variables.
-The model has good discriminant validity if the AVE squared value of each exogenous construct (the value on the diagonal) exceeds the correlation between the construct and the other construct (values below the diagonal) (Ghozali, 2014).
+The model has good discriminant validity if the AVE squared value of each exogenous construct exceeds the correlation between the construct and the other construct (Ghozali, 2014).
 The results of discriminant validity testing using AVE squared values are by looking at the Fornell-Larcker Criterion Value obtained as follows: